frankgreco/gomicro/README.md

 * **go**: since this is a template for a project written in go we should install it.
 Find full installation instructions [here](https://golang.org/doc/install).
 * **glide**: [glide](https://glide.sh) is a popular dependency management tool for go.
 This project uses it to manage dependencies in a fine grained way.
 Find full installation instructions [here](https://glide.sh).
 * **gopath**: in order to properly setup a new go project, it is important that we have a proper gopath configured.
 Find out how to do so [here](https://golang.org/doc/code.html#GOPATH).
+* **docker(optional)**: this dependency is used to create a lightweight backend to enhance local development.
+Full installation instructions for Mac can be found [here](https://docs.docker.com/docker-for-mac/install/) and for Windows [here](https://docs.docker.com/docker-for-windows/install/).
 * **npm**: [npm](https://www.npmjs.com) is a package manager for Javascript.
 While this project bootstraps a go application, because the generator is written in Node.js, npm is needed.
 Find full installation instructions [here](http://blog.npmjs.org/post/85484771375/how-to-install-npm).
 * **yeoman**: [yeoman](http://yeoman.io) is nothing more than an npm package that we'll use to run our generator.
 Install if by running `npm install -g yo`